Frequently Asked Questions

 Q: How long will the SOAP Toolkit included in Visual FoxPro 9.0 be supported by Microsoft?

-Licensed users of Visual FoxPro 9.0 have a special lifecycle support plan for the SOAP Toolkit, supported by Microsoft on the same support plan as Visual FoxPro 8.0 which is through December 2008 and extended support through December 2013.
+Licensed users of Visual FoxPro 9.0 have a special lifecycle support plan for the SOAP Toolkit, supported by Microsoft on the same support plan as Visual FoxPro 8.0 which is through April 2008 and extended support through September 2013.

 Q: Is Visual FoxPro 9.0 compatible with Visual Studio 2005 and SQL Server 2005?

 Yes.
 We improved XML support and added new data types in Visual FoxPro 9.0 which improves .NET interop and SQL Server compatibility.
+Moreover the 'Sedna' add-on pack includes improvements to the Data Explorer and the Upsizing Wizard.
+These have significant improvements to support SQL Server 2005.

-Q: How does Visual FoxPro 9.0 compare to SQL Server 2000?
+Q: How does Visual FoxPro 9.0 compare to SQL Server?

-We do not contrast Visual FoxPro versus SQL Server 2000.
-We position SQL Server 2000 as a database engine and Visual FoxPro as a developer tool.
+We do not contrast Visual FoxPro versus SQL Server.
+We position SQL Server as a database engine and Visual FoxPro as a developer tool.
 While Visual FoxPro has a database engine built-in, it is not positioned as a stand-alone database engine only.
-The trend is for an increasing amount of Visual FoxPro based applications to use SQL Server 2000 as the data storage in the solution.
-Of course this is not required, it depends on the requirements of the solution.
+The trend is for an increasing amount of Visual FoxPro based applications to use SQL Server as the data storage in the solution.
+Of course, this is not required; it depends on the requirements of the solution.
 SQL Server offers security, reliability, replication, and many other features of a full relational database engine while the Visual FoxPro database system is an open file based DBF system that does not have many of those features.
 We leave it up to developers and companies to position and to compare various Microsoft products and technologies with each other and decide which ones are best for them to use when and how.

 Q: Are there plans to enhance the 2 GB database size limit in Visual FoxPro?

-A: The 2 GB limit is per table, not per database.
+The 2 GB limit is per table, not per database.
 We do not have any plans to extend the 2 GB table size limit in Visual FoxPro due to many reasons including the 32-bit architecture that already exists within the product.
-For large, scalable databases we recommend SQL Server 2005.
+For large, scalable databases we recommend SQL Server 2008.

 Q: Are there plans for Visual FoxPro to support 64-bit versions of the Windows operating system?